Solidarity: Foreign hospitals help French virus hotspot cope

 The spokesman of Baden-Wuerttemberg state's health ministry said the state would "naturally try to help our French neighbors," and authorities have asked all hospitals with free capacity to take in French patients requiring ventilators.

 Today's scenes in and around Mulhouse are sadly reminiscent of the bloodiest moments in the border region's turbulent history.
-It was the stomping ground for armies in the 19th-century Franco-Prussian war and a site of intense battles during the 20th century's two world wars, which included bitter territorial disputes over the Alsace region, now part of what's called the Grand Est.

-The city was the site of France's World War I opening attack against Germany in 1914's Battle of Mulhouse, while bloody battles and burning villages tore it apart again during World War II as German and U.S. forces fought each other.
+It was the stomping ground for armies in the 19th-century Franco-Prussian war and a site of intense battles during the 20th century's two world wars, which included bitter territorial disputes over the Alsace region, now part of what's called the Grand Est. The city was the site of France's World War I opening attack against Germany in 1914's Battle of Mulhouse, while bloody battles and burning villages tore it apart again during World War II as German and U.S. forces fought each other.

-Regional health officials say that Grand Est is approximately one week ahead of the rest of France in terms of infection rates: As of Monday, according to French government data, the region had recorded nearly 4,300 cases in an area with around 5.5 million people.
-In contrast, the area around France's capital of Paris, home to more than 12 million, had around 6,200 confirmed virus infections.
+The countries are again fighting an enemy, the new coronavirus — but this time together.
+Regional health officials say that Grand Est is approximately one week ahead of the rest of France in terms of infection rates.
+As of Monday, according to French government data, the region had recorded over 4,900 cases in an area with around 5.5 million people.
+In contrast, the area around France's capital of Paris, home to more than 12 million, had nearly 6,800 confirmed virus infections.

-The analysis serves as a deadly warning for France, a nation of 67 million that has already seen a dramatic lockdown, that the worst could be yet to come.
+The analysis serves as a warning for France, where the population of 67 million people already is locked down, that the worst could be yet to come.

-In addition to the help offered from abroad, Mulhouse has drawn the focus of French President Emmanuel Macron, who ordered a field hospital to be built to help tend to the sick.
+In addition to the help offered from abroad, Mulhouse has drawn the focus of French President Emmanuel Macron, who ordered a field hospital built to help tend to the sick.

-Around 50 soldiers have been putting up the structure that will have equipment usually used to make surgery possible in combat zones retrofitted to treat patients with the coronavirus.
-Authorities hope the five tents, each with six beds, could receive patients starting Monday.
+Dozens of soldiers put up the temporary medical facility, which has equipment designed to make surgery possible in combat zones retrofitted to treat people with COVID-19, the illness caused by the virus.

-About 100 military health personnel — anesthetists, nurses and nursing assistants — will be available to operate the field hospital.
+Authorities readied the five tents, each with six beds, to start taking patients this week.
+About 100 military health personnel — anesthetists, nurses and nursing assistants — were assigned to operate the field hospital.

 In an unprecedented move during peacetime, the French army has also started evacuating critical coronavirus patients from the country's east.

-On Saturday, there was a new military airlift of patients hospitalized in Mulhouse.
-The first one took place last week.
+On Tuesday, France's defense minister announced another military airlift of patients hospitalized in Mulhouse.
+The first of several took place last week.

 "The epidemic is in full swing.
 The virus continues to spread.
 The patients keeping coming in serious condition," said Vogt, the doctor in Mulhouse.
 "So far, there are no signs of hope."